Prep: Preheat oven to 400℉. Cut 2-3 eggplants into 12 (½ inch thick) slices (remove skin if you desire).

-Bake for approx. 15-20 minutes and then remove and flip over; bake for an additional 15-20 minutes or until they start to turn golden brown.
+Bake Eggplant: Move to the oven to bake for 15-20 minutes, remove, and flip over; bake for an additional 15-20 minutes or until they start to turn golden brown.
+Remove from oven.

-Place in oven at 425 degrees F. for approx. 15 minutes or until cheese is melted and bubbling.
+Bake: Increase oven temp to 425℉ and bake for approx. 15 minutes or until cheese is melted and bubbling.

 Notes